Pastelaria Páscoa in Almada Portugal, is my favorite pastry shop in Portugal

 This picture shows all the pastries we brought home to America.
 Yeah, we had four containers that we took in advance to this pastry shop.
 The box containers they give are actually better for keeping the pastries, but they wouldn’t survive on a plane.
 The only problem is that when you buy them in bulk this way, invariably they turn out a bit smaller than in the shop.
 But it’s still worth taking a taste home.

-I’ll be posting more pictures and a video soon.
+I’ll be posting more pictures soon.
 But for now, I’d better get back to writing!
 Meanwhile, if you ever get to Europe, try to stop in at my favorite pastry shop in Portugal.
 Tell them the crazy American said hi.